NVIDIA-RTX/RTXTS-TTM/docs/Integration.md

 ## Performance

 * Batch resolve and clear calls for feedback textures
-* Prefer using ID3D12GraphicsCommandList::DiscardResource() over ID3D12GraphicsCommandList::ClearUnorderedAccessViewUint() to clear feedback textures
+* Limit the maximum number of feedback textures to resolve, and tiles to process, per frame
 * Optimize texture usage by batching sets associated with the same material, as multiple textures can share feedback data
 * For passes with ray tracing texture LODs ideally should be aligned with rasterization.
 Naive texture mip selection defaulting to level 0 can result in inefficient data streaming